Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Related Works

 Extending transfer laws from width to depth is more subtle \citep{Hestness2017Scaling,Kaplan2020Scaling}, since changing depth can alter effective path counts, normalization statistics, and residual accumulation.
 In the sequential ReLU MLP setting, \citet{jelassi2023depth} show that the maximal-update learning rate depends nontrivially on depth and scales as $L^{-3/2}$.
-For residual architectures, \citet{bordelon2025deep} empirically demonstrate cross-depth transfer by combining $\mu$P with a $1/\sqrt{\text{depth}}$ residual-branch scaling, and motivate the behavior using dynamical mean field descriptions.
-From the Tensor Programs perspective, \citet{yang2023feature} propose Depth-$\mu$P and discuss when infinite-depth analyses can face new challenges for deeper block structures.
-Minimal models, such as the deep linear analysis of \citet{bordelon2025deep}, further clarify how width, depth, and parameterization interact behind hyperparameter transfer.
-Overall, these works suggest that depthwise transfer can be achieved under specific structural choices, while a unified depth law that reliably applies across modern architectures remains to be established.
+Architecture-aware analyses provide another route by deriving topology-dependent maximal learning-rate prescriptions for general computation graphs, such as PathSum-based rules \citep{chen2024principled}.
+For residual architectures, the $1/\sqrt{\mathrm{depth}}$ residual-branch scaling used in depth-transfer methods is closely connected to the stability perspective of Stable ResNet \citep{hayou2021stableresnet}.
+Building on depth-normalized residual scaling, \citet{bordelon2023depthwisehyperparametertransferresidual} empirically demonstrate cross-depth and cross-width hyperparameter transfer in residual architectures, including convolutional ResNets and Vision Transformers, and motivate the behavior using dynamical mean-field descriptions.
+From the Tensor Programs perspective, \citet{yang2023feature} propose Depth-$\mu$P and discuss challenges that arise for infinite-depth feature learning when block structures become more complex.
+Recent MoE-Transformer work studies a different but related transfer problem, where width, depth, number of experts, and expert hidden size are varied jointly under MoE-specific parameterizations \citep{jiang2026moe}.
+Minimal models, such as the deep linear analysis of \citet{bordelon2025deep}, further clarify how data, width, depth, and parameterization interact behind hyperparameter transfer.
+Overall, these works show that depthwise transfer can be achieved in several important settings.
+We build on this line by combining an effective-depth convention with a network-wide maximal-update budget to obtain a compact depthwise learning-rate scale for CNNs, ResNets, and Transformers.